mathmerizing/MultigridPython/docs/source/basics.rst

 which for certain problems yields an iterative solver with optimal cost complexity, i.e. the solver returns a solution to a PDE in :math:`O(n_{\text{DoFs}})` arithmetic operations.
-We will show that this can also be achieved for some convection-diffusion equations on uniformly refined triangular meshes, when discretizing with linear finite elements.
+We will show that this can also be achieved for some reaction-diffusion equations on uniformly refined triangular meshes, when discretizing with linear finite elements.

 Problem setup